 IX.
 LOSS OF ACCESS TO VESTED AND NON-RES IDENT PROPERTY LANDS a.
 Entitled Person b.
-Entitlement 2.
-Present users of the VNR properties found during the Census. or Identified during payment of compensation by DCs ourt of law. in the preceding 2. portion is allowed and assembly with H Loss of (b) if f get six for conto own Agricultural Land: Three times mated value of all crops produced acquired land in the year or ing year of acquisition.
-Homestead Land: (a) If only a of the land is acquired, the user wed to live on the remaining land sisted to relocate his/her houses ITG and HCG as stipulated for f Houses/structures. full land is acquired, the user will months' Rental Allowance (RA) inparable living accommodations her users of lands under vested by status without lease. c .
+Entitlement 1. the PA Present users of the VNR properties found during AP Census. or Identified during payment of compensation by DCs 1.
+Agricultural Land: Three times the estimated value of all crops produced in the acquired land in the ourt of law. year or preceding year of acquisition.
+2. Homestead Land: (a) If only a portion of the land is acquired, the user is allowed to live on the remaining land and assisted to relocate his/her houses with HTG and HCG as stipulated for Loss of Houses/structures. (b) if full land is acquired, the user will get six months' Rental Allowance (RA) for comparable living accommodations to owner users of lands under vested property status without lease. c.
 Application Guidelines d.
-Implementation Issues

-- 1. Apply only to those cases that are identified by DCs during the acquisition for this project. - 2.
-Will not apply to those VNR cases which were identified through 1984.
-Leaseholders of such lands will be treated by DCs as per agreement, and the project authority will have no obligation to deal with them to avoid duplication of measures.
+Implementation Issues 1. during 2.
+Apply only to those cases that are identified by DCs the acquisition for this project.
+Will not apply to those VNR cases which were 1.
+JVT will verify whether the property was designated Vested earlier (1984 or before), or designated during identified through 1984.
+Leaseholders of such lands will be acquisition for CSAWMP. treated by DCs as per agreement, and the project authority will have no obligation to deal with them to avoid duplication of measures.